DaftPyPosh/vSphereSCG/Hackathon_Presentation.md

 ## Challenges we had

-- One challenge we had was having a place to do testing of the code.
-Some had to build out a lab to be able to do testing with.
+- The first major challenge we had was having a place to do testing of the code.
+Some members of the team had a to build out a full ESXi cluster, with vCenter to test our code.
-- Time differences.
+- Time Zones.
 We have team members spread across 3 time zones (up to 6 hours apart), 3 different countries, and 2 different continents.

 ## The Future